WordPress/gutenberg/docs/reference/faq.md

 Yes.
 There are a lot!
 There is a help modal showing all available keyboard shortcuts.

-You can see the whole list going to the top right corner menu of the new editor and clicking on "Keyboard Shorcuts" (or by using the keyboard shortcut Ctrl + Option + H).
+You can see the whole list going to the top right corner menu of the new editor and clicking on "Keyboard Shortcuts" (or by using the keyboard shortcut Ctrl + Option + H).

 This is the canonical list of keyboard shortcuts: